Keyong-bio/Keyong-bio/README.md

 - 👋 Hi, I’m @Keyong-bio
 - 👀 I’m interested in Epidemiology and Medical statistical analysis
-- 🌱 I’m currently learning Clinical epidemiology in LUMC, Holland
+- 🌱 I’m currently learning Clinical epidemiology in LUMC, The Netherlands
 - 💞️ I’m looking to collaborate on using multiple cohorts to study the risk factors related with chronic disease, especially focusing on omics data!
 - 📫 How to reach me：Email: keyongdeng194@gmail.com or k.deng@lumc.nl